AWeirdDev/cheapest-search/README.md

 This project is not yet installable via `pip`, but it will be supported sooner (I assume).
 For now, use `git clone` to clone this project and make it yours.

+> Beware of Google blocks.
+You might get blocked for a while if there are mass requests.

 ```python
 from search import pipeline